 • Renting an apartment

-When you’re rate shopping, know that FICO combines all inquiries when applying for student loans, auto loans, or mortgages as long as applications are submitted within a 45-day window.
+When you’re rate shopping, FICO considers all inquiries when applying for student loans, auto loans, or mortgages a single inquiry as long as applications are submitted within a 45-day window.
 However, some lenders use the older FICO model, which has only a 14-day window for application submissions.
-If you are looking for a loan, keep these timeframes in mind so your research doesn’t wind up decreasing your credit score.
+If you are looking for a loan, keep these time frames in mind so your research doesn’t wind up decreasing your credit score.

 Recommended: How Student Loans Affect Your Credit Score